aflye/epiusetask/README.md

 The json database stores the app's users, areas, doors and access_rules.
 The server is able to query the database to retrieve data which is then sent to the web app.

 ### Technologies used
-Bullet list ReactJs
+- ReactJs
-Bullet list HTML
+- HTML
-Bullet list CSS
+- CSS
-Bullet list Nodejs
+- Nodejs

+### Architectural Diagram

 ## Setup prerequisite
 1. Download and run install `git` from https://git-scm.com/download/win